mlapaglia/Borgitory/CLOUD_PROVIDERS.md

 Borgitory uses **[rclone](https://rclone.org/)** for syncing.
 Borgitory can theoretically support any destination that rclone does.

+## Registry Pattern

+Borgitory uses a **registry pattern** for cloud providers, which means:

+- **No hardcoded provider lists**: Providers are automatically discovered
+- **Dynamic registration**: Use the `@register_provider` decorator to register your provider
+- **Automatic integration**: Once registered, your provider appears in APIs, validation, and frontend dropdowns
+- **Metadata support**: Include provider capabilities like versioning support, encryption, etc.

+This eliminates the need to manually update multiple files when adding a provider!

 ## Step-by-Step Implementation Guide

 ### 1. Create the Storage Configuration Schema